pypa/pipx/docs/docs.md

 and can be overridden by setting the environment variable `PIPX_HOME` (Virtual Environments will be installed to `$PIPX_HOME/venvs`).

-The default binary location is ~/.local/bin and can be overridden by setting the environment variable `PIPX_BIN_DIR`.
+The default app location is ~/.local/bin and can be overridden by setting the environment variable `PIPX_BIN_DIR`.

 positional arguments: